projecttacoma/fqm-testify/README.md

 #### Selecting Desired Measure Populations

-For each test patient, the user has the option to select the population(s) for which the patient should belong during testing.
-Use the dropdown to select the desired population(s).
+For each test patient, the user has the option to select the population(s) for which the patient should belong during measure calculation.
+Use the dropdown on the selected patient's information card to select the desired population(s).
 See the [eCQM documentation on population criteria](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#population-criteria) for more information.

 #### Creating Non-Patient Test Resources